 If the taxpayer’s by-laws provide that the corporate purpose is to be undertaken for a period of less than six years without the possibility of renewing or extending it, then the organizational and pre-operating expenses must be amortized over the number of years the company is in existence.

-(14) Gifts

-(a) Contributions to Non-profit Organizations
+(14) Contributions to Non-profit Organizations

+(a) General

 Contributions in cash or in-kind made to a non-profit organization are deductible for income tax purposes provided the organization is registered with the public registry of non-profit organizations (see, below).
 However, in-kind contributions may only be claimed as a deduction if the property contributed is subject to registration in a public registry.
 All taxpayers may claim a tax deduction for contributions made to non-profit organizations, including legal entities and individuals, whether or not resident in Chile.

+(b) Qualifying Criteria for the Recipient

 To be deductible for tax purposes, the organization receiving the contribution must be engaged in at least one of the following activities and the contribution must be earmarked to finance those activities: